Gabapentin Addiction: Symptoms, Causes, Effects and Treatment

-Gabapentin Addiction: Symptoms, Causes, And Effects
+Gabapentin Addiction Symptoms, Causes, And Effects

 Gabapentin is an anticonvulsant medication used to treat seizures by decreasing abnormal excitement in the brain that.
 While gabapentin is not typically considered highly addictive, it can be misused or lead to dependence in some cases.
 Recent studies have shown that among individuals with gabapentin prescriptions or generic Neurontin, misuse rates range from 40% to 65% (NCBI).